Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 4 Maret 2026 14.02.33 UTC
+- WIB: Rabu, 4 Maret 2026 14.47.56 UTC
-- WITA: Rabu, 4 Maret 2026 15.02.33 UTC
+- WITA: Rabu, 4 Maret 2026 15.47.56 UTC
-- WIT: Rabu, 4 Maret 2026 16.02.33 UTC
+- WIT: Rabu, 4 Maret 2026 16.47.56 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: motivational
+Kategori: friendship